Ivica Šurjak: Personal

+In 1980, Šurjak recorded songs "Ni ljubav nije kao što je bila" and "Julija" and released them as a 7-inch single through Jugoton.
+In 2018, "Julija" was included in Croatia Records' compilation album Socialist Disco.
+Dancing Behind Yugoslavia's Velvet Curtain 1977–1987.

 Speedboat incident

-In July 1999, while piloting his seven-meter 1989 Formula F-242 runabout speedboat on the Croatian Adriatic coast, NK Hajduk sporting director Šurjak was involved in a boating accident that resulted in a swimmer's death.
+In July 1999, while piloting his seven-meter 1989 Formula F-242 runabout speedboat on the Croatian Adriatic coast, Šurjak was involved in a boating accident that resulted in a swimmer's death.
 The victim, 29-year-old Okrug resident Miroslav Didak, sustained life-threatening head injuries in the Bušinci inlet, 400 meters off the Čiovo island shoreline near Trogir on 21 July 1999 around 5pm when Šurjak struck him with his boat's propeller, reportedly after suddenly noticing the swimmer in the water and attempting to swerve out of the way. Šurjak and the other four individuals on the boat, including Šurjak's wife Renata and Šurjak's friend Ljubomir Šimundić, then reportedly took comatose and severely injured Didak out of the water and brought him to the shoreline where an ambulance rushed him to Split.
 According to a Slobodna Dalmacija report, Šurjak did not have the mandatory insurance policy for the vessel he owned and operated.
 Večernji list further reported that Šurjak did not have a boating license and that his blood alcohol level at the time of the incident was 0.4‰.

 Didak died a few days after the accident, while in a coma in the intensive care unit of the Firule hospital.

 Šurjak was charged with involuntary manslaughter.
 In a legal process that began years later before the Municipal Court in Trogir, a verdict was delivered in March 2008, acquitting Šurjak of any responsibility in the death of Miroslav Didak.
 The Municipal Court judge's verdict cited that by swimming 400 meters from the shore Didak violated a by-law prohibiting swimming farther than 100 meters from the shore, and additionally stated that "Šurjak couldn't swerve out of the way due to having sun in his eyes and facing waves mater-and-a-half high".

 On subsequent appeal by the Croatian State Prosecutor's Office, the case went before the Provincial Court in Split.
 In July 2009, one month before the statute of limitations for the case was set to expire, the Provincial Court handed down its decision: confirming the lower court's verdict to acquit Šurjak.